Best Final Expense Insurance in October 2023

 Your age

 There’s a reason why funeral insurance is popular with seniors — they are the target market for this type of insurance.
-Even if you’re well into your 80s, you can still purchase it.
+You can still purchase it even if you’re well into your 80s.

 Your financial responsibilities

 People purchase life insurance to ensure their loved ones have financial support when they die.
 Final expense insurance is more affordable because the death payments are primarily for end-of-life expenses.
-If you have long-term costs such as mortgages or long-term dependents, it may not be the best option for you.
+However, if you have long-term costs such as mortgages or long-term dependents, you may have better options.

 Your general health condition

 Insurers factor in whether you’re in good health when setting premiums.
-If you’re not in the best health, you may find yourself paying a high premium or not qualifying for a policy at all.
+If you’re not in the best health, you may be paying a high premium or not qualifying for a policy.
 Funeral insurance is typically a better option when you have health issues.

 If you’re relatively young and in good health, you may want to consider other types of life insurance policies.